-Data Carpentry is now a lesson project within The Carpentries, having merged with Software Carpentry in January, 2018.
+Data Carpentry is now a lesson program within The Carpentries, having merged with Software Carpentry in January, 2018.
 Data Carpentry's focus is on the introductory computational skills needed for data management and analysis in all domains of research.
 Our lessons are domain-specific, and build on the existing knowledge of learners to enable them to quickly apply skills learned to their own research.
 Our initial target audience is learners who have little to no prior computational experience.
 We create a friendly environment for learning to empower researchers and enable data driven discovery.

 Find out how to host a workshop at your institution or organization